Back to top

 Baritone, Trombone, Trumpet

-Jerson Munoz is a Toronto trombonist who has graduated from Humber College with a Bachelor of Music.
+Jerson Munoz is a Toronto based trombonist and educator who holds a Bachelor of Music in Jazz Performance from Humber College.
 He has studied privately with Kelsley Grant and had masterclasses with Al Kay.
-During his time at Humber, Jerson was a part of the Mark Promane Big Band, the Latin Big Band, the Brass Choir, and the Trombone Ensemble.

 Photo of Jason Ng (M.Mus., A.R.C.T.)